opomeroy26/Coffee-Shop-Around/README.md

 ## Backend
-This application's backend was built with Ruby on Rails.
+This application's backend was built with Ruby on Rails, version 7.0.2.4.
 After cloning, the backend can be launched by runing `rails db:migrate` to set up the database, `rails db:seed` to seed some initial seed data, and `bundle install` to install the necessary dependencies.
 Finally, you can run `rails s` to launch the server.

 ## Frontend
-This application's frontend was created with HTML, JavaScript, React, CSS, React Bootstrap, and Material UI.
+This application's frontend was created with HTML, JavaScript, React(version 18.1.0), CSS, React Bootstrap, and Material UI.
 After cloning, the frontend can be launched by running `npm install --prefix client` to install the necessary dependencies and `npm start --prefix client` to launch the frontend server.

 ## Created By: